Master the art of translating messages from one language to another.

 Language-specific coursework helps to develop students’ skills in translation mechanics working both in and out of their languages.
 We also prepare students to utilize the increasing number of computer-assisted translation tools available to professional translators.

-Students also increase their domain and cultural knowledge by working with texts from various fields, including politics, the economy, science, technology, and the legal field, to name just a few.
+Students also increase their domain and cultural knowledge by working with texts from various fields, including politics, the economy, science, technology, and the medical and legal fields, to name just a few.

 Students get real-world experience by completing a translation practicum in which they experiment with their own individual translator styles and explore the complexities of working together on large-scale projects.
 They also participate in a career-oriented course, which helps to prepare them for the various markets in which they may work.